 Applicants holding qualifications they believe to be equivalent other than the International Baccalaureate and Scottish Highers will need to demonstrate, convincingly, that those qualifications involve a comparable level of scientific and mathematical understanding, and are advised to contact us for guidance.

-Applicants for Veterinary Medicine are required to take the Natural Sciences pre-interview written assessment on 2 November, including those applying to an age 21+ College.
+Applicants for Veterinary Medicine are required to take the Natural Sciences pre-interview written assessment, including those applying to an age 21+ College.
 You must be registered in advance to take the assessment, and the registration deadline is 15 October.
 Information about how to register, and specifications, can be found on the Cambridge website here.